medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 docker-compose -f docker-compose.postgrest.yml -f docker-compose.yml up -d logstash postgrest dbt
 ```

 You can verify this command worked by running `docker ps`.
-It should show 3 containers running including Logstash, DBT, and Postgrest.
+It should show 3 containers running including Logstash, DBT, and PostgREST.

 ### Cleanup
 When you are done using the services, you can clean everything by running `down`.